pxslip/db-studio/docs/app/data-model/collections.md

 - **Singleton** — Toggle to bypass the [Collection Page](/app/content/collections) and take users to the [Item Details Page](/app/content/items).
 - **Collection Naming Translations** — Translate the collection name across multiple languages.
-When the default language is changed in [Project Settings](/configuration/project-settings#general) or [User Details Page](/app/user-directory#user-details-page), the relevant translation, if any exists, will be used throughout the app.
+When the default language is changed in [Project Settings](/app/project-settings#general) or [User Details Page](/app/user-directory#user-details-page), the relevant translation, if any exists, will be used throughout the app.

 :::tip Collection Naming Translations

-By default, Directus uses the [Title Formatter](/getting-started/glossary#title-formatter) to display collection keys as human readable names, but you can also use translations to explicitly rename more technical table keys.
+By default, d9 uses the [Title Formatter](/getting-started/glossary#title-formatter) to display collection keys as human readable names, but you can also use translations to explicitly rename more technical table keys.

 :::